 WSOP Online operates shared tables for players in Michigan, New Jersey, Nevada, and Pennsylvania.

-In the best-case scenario, WSOP Poker launches shared tables in Pennsylvania and West Virginia.
-Checking those boxes would allow WSOP to share players across a combined pool comprising MI, NJ, PA, NV, and WV.
+In the best-case scenario, WSOP Poker launches shared tables in West Virginia.
+Checking that box would allow WSOP to share players across a combined pool comprising MI, NJ, PA, NV, and WV.

 PokerStars